ZhangxinruBIT/SynthTumour/README.md

 # SynthTumour: Unsupervised Brain MRI Tumour Segmentation via Two-Stage Image Synthesis

 Please also cite this paper if you are using SynthTunour for your research!
-For more information about SynthTumour, please read the following [paper](https://arxiv.org/abs/2304.01472), #
+For more information about SynthTumour, please read the following [paper] #

 🚧🚧🚧  Paper link update in progress🚧🚧🚧